 If you find yourself saying, “Yes, that’s me,” then contact us and let’s talk about your future at HBU.
 Don’t worry if you have a full-time job.
 We have many evening and weekend classes to accommodate your schedule.

-Graduates of the Master of Arts in Psychology -General program may obtain employment in settings that include but not limited to community college teaching, law enforcement agencies, or private industry.
-The Master of Arts in Psychology does not provide training that leads to licensure and therefore, does not lead to independent practice.
+Graduates of the Master of Arts in Psychology General program may obtain employment in settings that include, but are not limited to, community college teaching, law enforcement agencies or private industry.
+The Master of Arts in Psychology does not provide training that leads to licensure.
+Therefore, it does not lead to independent practice.

-This is for you if you want want to work with children in a school setting but do not want to teach.
+This is for you if you want want to work with children in a school setting.

 An added benefit of the Master of Arts in Psychology: LSSP program is that the coursework meets the requirements for Licensure as a Professional Counselor (LPC).
-(These requirements are subject to change in the Fall of 2017).
+(These requirements are subject to change).